 Give yourself some quiet time Sunday afternoon or Monday to consider how the morning went.
 First make a list of what was good about the day.
 What made you feel successful?
-What worked well
+What worked well with your pre-primaries?
+Were you able to get the student response you were looking for?
 Give some thought to what did not work for you or your class and why.
 Did you need additional helpers?
 Were students rushed to complete a project?
 Did they have trouble understanding instructions?
 Some activities can be tried again in a couple of months as the children mature (and they will) and get used to each other and to you and the Sunday routine.